The finish choice with the longest consequences — and the brands worth knowing.

 "Is there actually a difference between a $200 tap and an $800 tap?"

 Yes — up to a point.
-The difference between budget and quality mid-range is real: cartridge, body weight, finish durability — and you'll notice all three every time you use it.
+The difference between budget and quality mid-range is real: cartridge quality, body weight, finish durability — and you'll notice all three every time you use it.

 Brodware and Astra Walker both earn their premium through superior finish selection, brass and bronze options, and long-term warranty coverage.
-If premium feel, finish range, and warranty matter to you — and especially if you're specifying tapware, door hardware, and accessories as one program across the whole home — either brand is the worthwhile investment.
+If finish range, premium feel, and warranty matter — especially if you're specifying tapware, door hardware, and accessories as one program across the whole home — either brand is the worthwhile investment.
 For a single kitchen tap where those things are less of a priority, the mid-range delivers everything you need.

 Spend well at whichever level suits your renovation.

-Next Tuesday: Kitchen benchtops — the maintenance question most people ask too late, and why the choice between natural and engineered stone is simpler than the showroom makes it feel.
+Next issue: Kitchen benchtops — the maintenance question most people ask too late, and why the choice between natural and engineered stone is simpler than the showroom makes it feel.

 THE RENOVATION BRIEF · THERENOVATIONBRIEF.COM · UNSUBSCRIBE